EVALUATIVE USABILITY STUDY @ OPTIMIZELY

 8 week timeline

-06 PROCESS
+PROCESS

-Scariest thing before doing usability tests?
+Scariest thing before tests?

-We were just as confused.
+Being just as confused.

-Scariest thing before doing usability tests?
+Scariest thing before tests?

-We were just as confused.
+Being just as confused.

-We started with the step-by-step developer manual on Optimizely's website, mapped the interaction flows, flagged every piece of terminology we didn't understand, and walked through the platform as users ourselves.
-Still confused and lost.
-Then we brought all the questions we had to our client to clarify things up, verified our assumptions, and asked our client to do a demo walkthrough, this was when the mental mapping finally started to clicked.
+Then brought all the questions we had to our client to clarify things up, verified our assumptions, and asked our client to do a demo walkthrough, this was when the mental mapping finally started to clicked.
 Questions after questions.
+(Kudos to our client for doing all the info session requested by us!)

-We started with the step-by-step developer manual on Optimizely's website, mapped the interaction flows, flagged every piece of terminology we didn't understand, and walked through the platform as users ourselves.
-Still confused and lost.
-Then we brought all the questions we had to our client to clarify things up, verified our assumptions, and asked our client to do a demo walkthrough, this was when the mental mapping finally started to clicked.
+Then brought all the questions we had to our client to clarify things up, verified our assumptions, and asked our client to do a demo walkthrough, this was when the mental mapping finally started to clicked.
 Questions after questions.
+(Kudos to our client for doing all the info session requested by us!)

 1